davidsmakerworks/ai-artist/README.md

 previous scene.

 ## Technologies used
-- OpenAI DALL-E 2, OpenAI DALL-E 3, Stability AI SDXL or Stability AI Stable Image to generate images
+- OpenAI GPT Image 1, Stability AI SDXL or Stability AI Stable Image to generate images
 - OpenAI GPT Chat Completion or Anthropic Claude to generate verses and daydream image prompts, and to choose the best verse from multiple options if the critic is enabled.